Involutive Markov categories and the quantum de Finetti theorem: Involutive Markov categories

 for every morphism $\phi \colon A \to B$.\footnote{Note the similarity with the involution given in \cref{def:mainexample}.} Conversely, there is a construction $\cat{C} \mapsto Q(\cat{C})$ turning every ICD-category $\cat{C}$ into a quantum CD-category $Q(\cat{C})$ such that: \begin{enumerate} \item $JQ(\cat{C})=\cat{C}$ for every ICD-category $\cat{C}$; \item $QJ(\cat{C}')$ is canonically strictly monoidally isomorphic to $\cat{C}'$ for any quantum CD-category $\cat{C}'$. \end{enumerate} Furthermore, the constructions $J$ and $Q$ are mutually inverse. \end{theorem}

 \begin{proof} It is a direct check that the category $J(\cat{C}')$ associated to a quantum CD-category $\cat{C'}$ is an ICD-category.
+Indeed, the even morphisms are closed under composition and under tensoring with morphisms of the same parity, and the copy and delete maps of $\cat{C}'$ are even.
+The formula~\eqref{eq:invo_qcd} defines a strict monoidal involution on the even subcategory: the equation $*^2=\id$ gives $\involution^2=\id$, and (QCD3) gives the compatibility with tensor products and delete maps.
+The remaining compatibility of the copy maps with the involution is exactly the last equation in (QCD1).

-Let us now explain in full detail how we get a quantum CD-category $Q(\cat{C})$ from an ICD-category $\cat{C}$.
+Let us now explain in detail how we get a quantum CD-category $Q(\cat{C})$ from an ICD-category $\cat{C}$.
 This $Q(\cat{C})$ is defined as follows: \begin{itemize} \item Its objects are the ones of $\cat{C}$. \item Its hom-sets are

-To simplify notation, we will write $\phi$ instead of $(\phi,0)$ and $\phi^*$ instead of $(\phi,1)$.
-The former are the even morphisms in $Q(\cat{C})$ while the latter are the odd ones. \item Composition is given by the following rules, where the left-hand side is composition in $Q(\cat{C})$ and the right-hand side is composition in $\cat{C}$:
+We write $\phi$ instead of $(\phi,0)$ and $\phi^*$ instead of $(\phi,1)$.
+The former are the even morphisms while the latter are the odd ones. \item Composition is given by the rule